gVenn: Proportional Venn diagrams for genomic regions and gene set overlaps

 For example, to extract all elements that are present in A ∩ B ∩ C:

-# Extract elements in group_111 (present in A, B, and C)
+# Extract elements in group_111 (present in all three sets: MED1, BRD4, and GR)

 peaks_in_all_sets <- groups[["group_111"]]